oppia/creator-documentation/docs/start/terms.rst

 Story
 -----

-A story consists of a set of lessons used to teach a topic based on a real-life example.
+A story is a set of lessons that teaches a topic with real-life examples.
 For example, if the topic is Decimals, the story might introduce the concept by presenting a scenario where a customer is in a shop paying an X amount in dollars and cents.

 .. _topic_ref: